ekchew/safe_follow_symlinks/README.md

     if pr.is_bad_path():
         print(f'there is a problem with the path:', pr)

-It is a good idea to call some of those `PathRec` methods on the result to make sure nothing went wrong during path resolution.
+It is a good idea to call some of those `PathRef` methods on the result to make sure nothing went wrong during path resolution.
 Alternatively, you can use the `strict=True` option to have it raise an exception in that case.